sieren/blidino/nRF51822-BLEMIDI/README.md

 blidino (nRF51288)
 ==================

 This project holds code specifically aimed at the *nRF51288* by RedBearLab.
 It is designed to work out of the box with the [Circuits@Home USB Host Shield 2.0](http://www.circuitsathome.com/products-page/arduino-shields/usb-host-shield-2-0-for-arduino).
-You can get both boards for a total of around 50$.
+Both boards are available for a total of around 50$.

 Hardware
 ========